dlwh/draccus/README.md

 ## Why `draccus`?

 We support everything in Pyrallis (see their examples), but also support subtyping and including config files in config files.
-We still try to maintain their simple, clean
+We still try to maintain their simple, clean YAML-focused approach.

 With `draccus` your configuration is linked directly to your pre-defined `dataclass`, allowing you to easily create different configuration structures, including nested ones, using an object-oriented design.
 The parsed arguments are used to initialize your `dataclass`, giving you the typing hints and automatic code completion of a full `dataclass` object.